 If you subscribe to our newsletter and keep an eye on our deals section, we find some excellent flight deals for you.
 If you’re not sure if a flight you’ve found yourself is a good deal or not, Google Flights can do this for you.
 The service will tell you if the prices listed for your preferred dates are high, low or typical.

 Prices to certain destinations can vary hugely across different months of the year.
 For example, Dubai (DXB) is very seasonal.
 During a peak time like Christmas and January, you can expect to see high flight prices, whereas during July and August when the weather is unbearably hot, the prices will much be lower, as there’s much less demand.

 Want to collect British Airways Avios but not fussed which airline you fly to Asia?
 You’ll want to choose a Oneworld airline.
 Don’t remember which airlines they are off the top of your head?
 Google Flights can do this for you.
 In the airlines filter, you can choose one or more airlines or an entire alliance.

 6. Be flexible and save

 If your plans aren’t set in stone and you have some flexibility, there are many ways to save with Google Flights:

-- Choose “nearby airports” to include options that don’t include the exact airport or city pair(s) you first searched for.
-While it may not be as convenient to fly into or out of the exact place you first thought, you could save a packet by considering somewhere slightly less desirable.
+- Choose “nearby airports” to include options that aren’t the exact airport or city pair(s) you first searched for.
+While it may not be as convenient to fly into or out of the exact place you first thought, you could save a packet by considering somewhere slightly less desirable;

-- If your dates are flexible, you can click on the date grid, which will quickly show you if there are cheaper options in the days before and after the set you originally searched for.
+- If your dates are flexible, you can click on the date grid, which will quickly show you if there are cheaper options in the days before and after the set you originally searched for; and

 - If you are faced with an expensive economy ticket, it might be only a small surcharge to fly premium economy, which could be well worth it for the price.
 Google Flights will prompt you if the next cabin up is not significantly more expensive.